cdpautsch/vscode-tpl/README.md

 * New features and fixes should be made in a new branch, split off from master, then merged with a pull request that requires approvals of at least 2 others (or admin approval).

 ## Future Plans
-* Publish the extension to VSCode marketplace once the extension has matured and been refined.
 * Develop a custom theme which provides custom theming for TPL colors
 * Develop a system for linting TPL code
 * Develop a system for error-checking